 Day 3 – Afternoon – Lunch at the Chinatown Complex!

 After you’ve gotten the lay of the land in Chinatown, consider stopping by the largest hawker centre in Singapore, known as the Chinatown Complex.
 With over 260 food stalls, this hawker centre is the perfect place to try an array of local Chinese fare like dim sum, dumplings, carrot cake, chili crab, and barbequed stingray at wallet friendly prices!
 You’ll even find a food-stall, Hong Kong Soya Sauce Chicken Rice & Noodles, serving up Michelin star rated soya sauce chicken and rice.
-NOTE: The Chinatown Complex is currently closed for renovations through May 2019.

 Day 3 – Afternoon – Visit Sentosa Island!